 Cystic fibrosis (CF).
 Affecting more than 30,000 kids and young adults in the United States, cystic fibrosis is the most common inherited disease affecting the lungs.
 Affecting primarily the respiratory and digestive systems, CF causes mucus in the body to be abnormally thick and sticky.
 The mucus can clog the airways in the lungs and make a person more vulnerable to bacterial infections.

 Lung cancer.
 Caused by an abnormal growth of cells in the lungs, lung cancer is a leading cause of death in the United States and is usually caused by smoking cigarettes.
-It starts in the lining of the bronchi and takes a long time to develop, so it's generally a disease in adults.
-Symptoms include a persistent cough that may bring up blood, chest pain, hoarseness, and shortness of breath.
-Radon gas exposure (radon is a gas that occurs in soil and rocks) may also be a cause of lung cancer.
-Radon is more likely to occur in certain parts of the United States.
-You can check your home's radon level by purchasing a radon kit at your local home supply or hardware store.
+It starts in the lining of the bronchi and takes a long time to develop, so it's usually a disease in adults.
+Symptoms include a lasting cough that may bring up blood, chest pain, hoarseness, and shortness of breath.
+Radon gas (a gas that occurs in soil and rocks) exposure also might cause lung cancer.
+Radon is more likely to happen in certain parts of the United States.
+You can check your home's radon level with a radon kit available at your local home supply or hardware store.

 Pneumonia.
-This inflammation of the lungs usually occurs because of bacterial or viral infection.
+This inflammation of the lungs usually happens because of bacterial or viral infection.
 Pneumonia causes fever and inflammation of lung tissue, and makes breathing difficult because the lungs have to work harder to transfer oxygen into the bloodstream and remove carbon dioxide from the blood.
-Common causes of pneumonia are influenza and infection with the bacterium Streptococcus pneumoniae.
+Common causes of pneumonia are influenza (the flu) and infection with the bacterium Streptococcus pneumoniae.

 Pulmonary hypertension.
-This condition occurs when the blood pressure in the arteries of the lungs is abnormally high, which means the heart has to work harder to pump blood against the high pressure.
-Pulmonary hypertension may occur in children because of a heart defect present at birth or because of a health condition such as HIV infection.
+This is when the blood pressure in the arteries of the lungs is abnormally high, which means the heart has to work harder to pump blood against that high pressure.
+Pulmonary hypertension may happen in children because of a congenital (present at birth) heart defect or because of a health condition such as HIV infection.

 Several respiratory conditions can affect a newborn baby just starting to breathe for the first time.
 Premature babies are at increased risk for conditions such as: